<< Nostalgie ^ June, 2002 Strange Noises >>

 Liberace

-I am sitting here trying to solve the mystery of the erratic dialup.
-Four or five minutes of blissful 56 Kbps browsing, and then *poof*!
+I am sitting here trying to solve the mystery of the erratic dialup -- four or five minutes of blissful 56 Kbps browsing, and then *poof*!
 There is no more incoming traffic.
-I blame the iBook, because the cube in the other room stays online for long languorous hours.
+I blame the iBook, because the cube in the other room stays online for long langorous hours.

-On the subject of cubes, have you noticed how the Apple design mafia has taken over?
-I was thinking about this when I went to see About a Boy — a truly excellent movie — where the main character has a cube tucked away in his swank apartment.
-It seems like every onscreen computer these days is a Mac, if the character is hip enough.
+On the subject of cubes - have you noticed how the Apple design mafia has taken over?
+I was thinking about this when we went to see About a Boy -- a truly excellent movie -- where the main character has a cube tucked away in his swank apartment.
+It seems like every onscreen computer these days is a mac, if the character is hip enough.
 Sex and the City, natch.
 There is a website out there somewhere with a wonderful theory about how you can tell who will be a secret villain on the X-Files based on whether they use a PC or Macintosh, but I have lost it and can't seem to get it back.

 And for the computer folk ballads, what will they find to rhyme with 'Maciej'?